RoniTwito08/RoniTwito08/README.md

 I'm a software engineer and M.Sc.
 Computer Science student specializing in **Artificial Intelligence & Algorithms**.

-I enjoy building complete products — from mobile and web applications to backend systems and AI-powered features — with a focus on turning ideas into real, working software.
+I enjoy building complete products, from mobile and web applications to backend systems and AI powered features with a focus on turning ideas into real, working software.

 ### 🛠 Tech Stack